 Let’s start with why it is so important to properly clean your mountain bike chain.
 A clean and lubricated chain is very important for nice and smooth pedaling and shifting.

-But not only that: if you do not regularly clean the MTB chain, this has a bad impact on the lifespan.
+But not only that: if you do not regularly clean the mountain bike chain, this has a bad impact on the lifespan.
 The chain can rust if it has become wet and you do not clean and dry it.
 In the end, he may even break.

 In addition, a chain with dirt – such as sand or soil – can also damage other mountain bike parts.
 Think of the wheels of the derailleur and the cassette.